Courses in alphabetical order by type.

 PPM 604 Evaluation Methods

 Introduces students to the methods and techniques used to assess effectiveness and monitor the performance of programs, whether provided directly by government agency or under contract.
 Specific attention is given to problem formulation, determination of evaluation or assessment plan, conducting the research, and presenting results for the intended audiences.
 Information gathering through surveys and interviews as well as statistical analysis of data are emphasized.
 Evaluating research done by others and the RFP process of obtaining evaluators is covered.
-Prerequisite: PPM 601 and PPM 602.
+Prerequisite: PPM 601.
 Cr 3.

 PPM 605 Advanced Research Methods